cloudlinux/cloudlinux-doc/docs/php_selector/README.md

 Managing interpreter versions is done by means of manipulating a set of symbolic links that point to different versions of interpreter binaries.
 For example, if default PHP binary is <span class="notranslate"> `/usr/local/bin/php` </span> :

-First we move the default binary inside CageFS to <span class="notranslate"> `/usr/share/cagefs-skeleton/usr/selector` </span> , and make <span class="notranslate"> /usr/local/bin/php </span> a symlink pointing to <span class="notranslate"> /etc/cl.selector/php </span> .
+* First we move the default binary inside CageFS to <span class="notranslate"> `/usr/share/cagefs-skeleton/usr/selector` </span> , and make <span class="notranslate"> /usr/local/bin/php </span> a symlink pointing to <span class="notranslate"> /etc/cl.selector/php </span> .
 This operation is done as part of CageFS deployment.
-Next suppose we have additional PHP version, say 7.2.5.
-The information about all additional interpreter binaries and paths for them is kept in <span class="notranslate"> </span> .
+* Next suppose we have additional PHP version, say 7.2.5.
+The information about all additional interpreter binaries and paths for them is kept in <span class="notranslate"> /etc/cl.selector/selector.conf </span> .
 This config file is updated by RPM package manager each time alternative PHP package is added, removed or updated
-<span class="notranslate"> `/usr/bin/selectorctl --list --interpreter=php` </span> will get us list of all available PHP interpreter versions out of <span class="notranslate"> /etc/cl.selector/selector.conf file </span> .
+* <span class="notranslate"> `/usr/bin/selectorctl --list --interpreter=php` </span> will get us list of all available PHP interpreter versions out of <span class="notranslate"> /etc/cl.selector/selector.conf file </span> .
 Next we want to know which PHP version is active for a given user (to supply a selected option in options list).
 We type:
-<span class="notranslate"> `/usr/bin/selectorctl --user USERNAME --interpreter=php --user-current` </span> will retrieve PHP version set for a particular user.
+* <span class="notranslate"> `/usr/bin/selectorctl --user USERNAME --interpreter=php --user-current` </span> will retrieve PHP version set for a particular user.
 The script gets the path from <span class="notranslate"> `/var/cagefs/LAST_TWO_DIGITS_OF_UID/USERNAME/etc/cl.selector/php` </span> symlink, compares it with contents of <span class="notranslate"> /etc/cl.selector/selector.conf </span> file and if path is valid, prints out the current interpreter version.
-<span class="notranslate"> `/usr/bin/selectorctl --user USERNAME --interpreter=php --set-user-current=7.2` </span> sets the current PHP version for particular user by creating symlink in <span class="notranslate"> `/var/cagefs/LAST_TWO_DIGITS_OF_UID/USERNAME/etc/cl.selector` </span> directory.
+* <span class="notranslate"> `/usr/bin/selectorctl --user USERNAME --interpreter=php --set-user-current=7.2` </span> sets the current PHP version for particular user by creating symlink in <span class="notranslate"> `/var/cagefs/LAST_TWO_DIGITS_OF_UID/USERNAME/etc/cl.selector` </span> directory.
 All old symlinks are removed, and new symlinks are set.

-### Including
+### Including PHP Selector only with some packages (cPanel)

 <span class="notranslate"> cPanel </span> has a ' <span class="notranslate"> Feature Manager </span> ' in WHM that allows you to disable <span class="notranslate"> PHP Selector </span> for some of the packages that you offer.